What to Know About Unemployment Benefits

 How do unemployment benefits work?

 The rules for claiming unemployment benefits and the amount you can receive vary by state.
-Typically, employees need to have lost their job through no fault of their own,1 have a minimum level of earnings from recent employment, and be actively seeking
+Typically, employees need to have lost their job through no fault of their own,1 have a minimum level of earnings from recent employment, and be actively seeking work.

 In most states, unemployment insurance provides up to 26 weeks of benefits2 and replaces about half of their previous wages.

 Are unemployment benefits taxable?